 In the unlikely event that your son or daughter is unwell during their trip, our staff will be there to support them.
 They’ll be taken to the doctor or nearest hospital, if necessary.
-All medical bills are covered by our medical insurance, which can also cover emergency repatriation in extreme cases.

 "We knew from when our middle daughter fell ill in Tanzania and spent a short time in hospital in Arusha that Projects Abroad responded very well and quickly to make sure that she was well looked after.
 We were also kept informed about how she was doing by Projects Abroad.
 The communication network seemed to be very organized and practiced."